Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Experiment

 Hence, in this subsection, we mainly focus on validating the effectiveness of the key components in the structure beautification module.
 Since the sketch is a kind of sparse representation, it is a nontrivial task for our sketch assembly model to represent and learn its spatial transformations precisely and effectively.
 To validate our designed mechanism of the sketch assembly model, we perform ablation studies of its key components in turn, namely, the sketch loss, the bounding box loss, and their combinations with the regularization loss (see Table \ref{table:tabablation_loss}).

-Specifically, we use 1,000 randomly sampled synthesized sketches of the Chair as the ground truth since this category has the most complex and challenging structures in our dataset.
+Specifically, we use 1,000 randomly sampled synthesized sketches of the Chair category as the ground truth since this category has the most complex and challenging structures in our dataset.
 We then apply random affine transformations to the parts of the ground truth samples five times and take these 5,000 deformed sketches with the warped parts as the benchmark input.
-Finally, we evaluate the performance of the trained sketch assembly models under different training strategies by measuring the disparity between their assembly outputs and the ground truth.
-To better reflect the performance of the methods in the sketch assembly task, we compute a region-based and part-level IOU metric on bounding boxes of the transformed part outputs and the corresponding part ground truth, as {formulated} in {the following equation}:
+Finally, we evaluate the performance of the trained sketch assembly models under different training strategies by measuring the disparity between their assembly outputs and the ground truth. {Note that although the 1,000 ground truth sketches are within the same set used for retrieval in our beautification pipeline in Section \ref{subsubsection: Retrieval_and_Interpolation}, the benchmark (5,000 deformed sketches) for testing here is already significantly different from the original set after five times of random affine transformations.} To better reflect the performance of the methods in the sketch assembly task, we compute a region-based and part-level IOU metric on bounding boxes of the transformed part outputs and the corresponding part ground truth, as {formulated} in {the following equation}:

 where $N_p$ is the {number} of parts $P$ in a sketch, $M_p^a$ and $M_p^{GT}$ are the part-level bounding boxes of the assembled sketches and ground-truth sketches, respectively.
 We also calculate the Chamfer Distance-L2 (CD) and Earth Mover’s Distance (EMD) between the assembled and ground-truth sketches to further verify the performance of the ablated sketch assembly models.
 Table \ref{table:tabablation_loss} {reports} the mean values of the above metrics.
 We also show the performance of different components in the sketch assembly task qualitatively in Figure \ref{fig:fig_ablation_study}.